KDitsa/Real-Time-Vehicle-Monitor/Report.md

 ### Closing Notes
 This week focused on **data visualization and alerting**, enhancing observability of kafka pipeline.
 The system is now more robust in terms of monitoing and operational visibility.
 Further refinements will continue in the upcoming weeks.

+## Week-3
+### Objectives completed
+- **Replaced TimescaleDB with Apache Cassandra** as the primary data store for vehicle telemetry data.
+- Updated **kafka consumer service to write data into Cassandra** instead of timescaleDB
+- Began implementing **data export** functionality for analytics and reporting use cases.
+- Studied **Data Lake and Data Warehouse** concepts to better understand long-term data architecture design.

+---

+### Implementation Summary
+#### Cassandra Integration:
+- Replaced TimescaleDB with **Apache Cassandra**.
+- Refactored database schema and created a new table with
+    - **Partition Key**: `vehicle_id`
+    - **Clustering Key**: `timestamp` (ordered DESC)
+- Replaced init.sql used with TimescaleDB by `init.cql` script
+- Introduced a dedicated **cassandra-init service** to:
+    - Wait for Cassandra readiness.
+    - Check that the target keyspace and table exist before consumer begins writing.

+#### Kafka Consumer Update:
+- Refactored the consumer logic to support Cassandra integration using the updated schema.
+- Ensured full alignment with init.cql definitions, including keyspace and table structure.
+- Conducted integration testing with multiple producer containers to validate ingestion across multiple vehicle streams.

+#### Branching Strategy:
+- Created a new feature branch: **cassandra-migration** to preserve the fully working TimescaleDB implementation on main.
+- Made all necessary changes for Cassandra integration within this new branch, ensuring TimescaleDB remains unaffected.

+#### Additional Learning & Future Considerations
+- Studied the concepts and differences between Data Lakes and Data Warehouses.
+- Exploring how these architectures could be integrated to support scalable data storage and advanced analytics.
+- Insights gained will inform future decisions on designing robust, long-term data storage and processing solutions.

+---

+### Issues faced and Workarounds
+#### 1. Data Export Failing via Cassandra Exporter
+- **Problem:** Attempted to enable metrics/data export using **bitnami/cassandra_exporter** and **criteord/cassandra_exporter**.
+The exporter frequently fails to start, either:
+    - Hangs indefinitely, or
+    - Crashes with an error: `Scraper stopped due to uncaught exception: Failed to retrieve RMIServer stub...`
+- **Status:** Unresolved.
+Issue appears related to JMX or RMI misconfiguration within the containerized Cassandra environment.
+Investigating exporter configurations and possible use of alternative metric exporters or custom scrapers.

+#### 2. Cassandra Container Memory Limits
+- **Problem:** The Cassandra container was repeatedly crashing due to insufficient memory allocation, especially during initial data ingestion.
+- **Workaround:** Increased memory allocation in Docker settings and adjusted Cassandra’s JVM_OPTS to reduce heap usage.
+System stability has improved post-configuration.

+---

+### Closing Notes
+This week centered on migrating from TimescaleDB to Apache Cassandra, updating the Kafka consumer logic, and laying the groundwork for data export and monitoring.
+The primary challenge encountered is unstable export functionality due to issues with the Cassandra exporter, which currently hinders reliable data scraping and monitoring.

+Despite these challenges, the migration is progressing steadily.
+Once these export issues are resolved, we plan to integrate Prometheus for metrics collection and Grafana for visualization to fully restore and enhance monitoring capabilities.